If You Want To Be Easier To Like, Say Goodbye To These 6 People-Pleasing Behaviors

 Advertisement

-3. You start feeling resentful about doing nice things
+3. Feeling resentful about doing nice things

 If you consistently feel taken advantage of, or if you truly feel like you don’t get anything in return for your "niceness," it’s a sign to pull back and/or an indication that you aren’t standing up for yourself.

 Bemoaning the idea that people don’t like "nice" behavior is a real sign there’s a problem.
+Here’s the hard truth: People really do like nice when it’s in the appropriate context.

 What they don’t like is anyone spinelessly pandering for their affection.
-That is doormat behavior which is a turn-off.
+That is doormat behavior, which is a turn-off.

 They aren’t turned off by nice people who do nice things, they’re turned off when you selflessly toss yourself at them like you have no self-worth.